 Mindfulness means different things to different people.
 For me, the most palpable stay of conscious awareness happens when I’m working out.
 Technically, you are not allowed to bring a phone to the class so if you signed up for a yoga or barre session so you are basically forced to forget about the technology and focus on the moves.

 That’s actually one of the reasons why I started working out so often lately: being a student, a blogger, a girlfriend, and a having social media presence, the only way I have the time to just let my thoughts run is when I don’t overwhelm my brain with information.

-My current workout routine consists of two strength sessions with my trainer, one barre and one yoga class where I let my thoughts go and one cardio day where I immerse myself in the world of Netflix shows that I barely have a chance to see otherwise.
+My current workout routine consists of two strength sessions with my trainer, one barre, and one yoga class where I let my thoughts go.
+And one cardio day where I immerse myself in the world of Netflix shows that I barely have a chance to see otherwise.

 Considering the amount of physical exhaustion from each workout, I feel that yoga is the class that helps me the best when it comes to exploring mindfulness.
 Even though I’m always 5 minutes late to any other class I try to come earlier too so I could stretch in a way that works for my body before getting into group exercises.
-I also make sure to bring my colorful and adorable mandala yoga mat by Resveralife as it brings me so much joy to look at, especially if compared to boring all black mats available at my studio.
-I don’t know about you, but I feel it’s much for hygienic to bring my own yoga mat to the class as I just can’t trust that the studio staff cleans each mat as meticulously as I am after every workout.
-It might sound like a hassle to bring your own mat, but it’s not a problem at all for me as my yoga mat comes with an adjustable handle so you could just put in on your shoulder as a handbag—it’s so easy!

-#2: Drink Your Antioxidants
+Drink Your Antioxidants

 Usually, I drink my tea at night as a way to symbolize that it’s time to put my phone down and concentrate on getting ready for bed.
 You might not see it in my videos, but usually, when I report on the next mask in my #365MasksChallenge on Insta Stories, I usually sip this delicious tea!

-#3: Commit to Body Love
+Commit to Body Love

 If you are reading my blog, you probably don’t need an explanation of why taking care of your body is important.
-For me, taking a moment (okay, maybe a half an hour) to take a bath and use some of my favorite body treatments s a ritual that could turn a bad or an “okay” day into the best day of my life.
+For me, taking a moment (okay, maybe half an hour) to take a bath and use some of my favorite body treatments s a ritual that could turn a bad or an “okay” day into the best day of my life.

 I recently wrote an entire post on my favorite bath products so if you are looking for a bath bomb or bath salt recommendations, definitely check it out.
-Here, I’d like to concentrate on organic body scrub and butter by Resveralife that brought my self-care game to the completely different level.
+Here, I’d like to concentrate on organic body scrub and butter by Resveralife that brought my self-care game to a completely different level.

-#4: Know Your Limits
+Know Your Limits

 Having a cold?
 Not an excuse to skip on cardio!
 Having a muscle pulled?
 It’s a great opportunity to take a yoga class!
 While some people might argue that such consistency demonstrates a great workout discipline, for me it was actually a problem as I used to work myself out and get sick as a result.

 This year, I’m learning to be less dedicated to working out when my body tells me so.
 In other words, if I can’t reach the top drawer due to the severe soreness in my shoulders, I’ll skip on a class and do a few stretches at home instead.
-I also have an entirely new muscle soreness relieve strategy that I can’t wait to share with you.
+I also have an entirely new muscle soreness relief strategy that I can’t wait to share with you.

 After a bath, I’ll put on a simple T-shirt with no bra and lay down on my Resveralife Acupuncture Mat for 10-15 minutes.
-I’m not sure if you’ve heard about those before but basically, it’s a thick pad with a lot of tiny plastic “needles” that go into your skin and help to sooth the pain.
+I’m not sure if you’ve heard about those before but basically, it’s a thick pad with a lot of tiny plastic “needles” that go into your skin and help to soothe the pain.
 I’ve been using similar products for years, ever since my grandmother (who always had back issues) introduced me to one.

 So, every time he has a moment to reconnect with nature or just appreciate what’s around him, he treats it like a special occasion.
 Being a self-diagnosed workaholic, I try following his wellness approach as much as I could, but I often end up being stuck on my never-ending to-do list…

 Lately, I figured that little things like surrounding yourself with beautiful things is might be my favorite twist on appreciating all little moments that constitute life.
 It all started with re-decorating my bedroom with beautiful art pieces and linens.
-I then moved towards our living room that I upgraded with a beautiful floral artwork, and finally my office where the re-decoration project is still in process.
+I then moved towards our living room that I upgraded with beautiful floral artwork, and finally my office where the re-decoration project is still in process.

 * * * * *

 There you have it: an in-depth review of all new wellness strategies that I’ve been using lately.
-While some of them are brand new and others have been tested for months and months, I feel that each of these tricks help me to live a more mindful and fulfilled life.
+While some of them are brand new and others have been tested for months and months, I feel that each of these tricks helps me to live a more mindful and fulfilled life.
 On that note, I look forward to hearing your thoughts on some of the wellness strategies that you use and love.
 Please share these in the comments!